bablokb/circuitpython-esp32at/doc/dev_guide.md

     ...
     t.passthrough = False

 While passthrough mode is active, no other API-call to the library that uses the AT-firmware is possible.
+This implies that redirects (HTTP-302) won't work in passthrough mode.
+The workaround is to handle redirects manually until the final URL is available (no 'Location'-field in the HTTP-headers) and then switch manually to passthrough mode.

 Persistent Settings